valiant logo

 Barracuda, Twister, Dodge Dart, Demon, Swinger, Lancer, Valiant Charger, Pacer, Ute

-The Valiant was introduced in 1959 as a 1960 model, creating its own brand for one brief year.
-Shortly thereafter, the Valiant became a Plymouth - after 190,000 Valiants were sold (by comparison, Plymouth sold only about 250,000 vehicles) - and a more plush Dodge Lancer version was brought out.
-Before long (1963), Chrysler dropped the Lancer name, and applied the Dart name (from a 1960 B-body) to the new Dodge compact.
-By 1963, an Australian version was being made, complete with right-hand drive - and that spawned a variety of new models such as the Valiant Charger, Pacer, and Ute.
-In South America, there were even more - Coronados and such (see elsewhere on this site).
-The incredibly popular Plymouth Duster is the only variant that outsold its parent, though its companion, the Dodge Demon, sank quickly (the Dodge Demon may return as a small car with underpinnings shared by Mercedes).
+Chrysler's Valiant was introduced in 1959 as a 1960 car, creating its own brand for one brief year.
+Shortly thereafter, the Valiant became a Plymouth - after 190,000 Valiant cars were sold (by comparison, Plymouth itself sold only about 250,000 cars) - and a more plush Dodge Lancer version was brought out.
+Before long (1963), Chrysler dropped the Lancer name, and applied the Dodge Dart name (taken from a 1960 B-body) to the new Dodge compact car.

 The Valiant and Dart station wagons were dropped after 1966, and the Valiant convertible became the Barracuda convertible.
 Lancer wagons were available in 1961 and 62; Valiant wagons from 1960 to 1966; Dart wagons from 1963-66; Valiant convertibles from 1963-66; and Dart convertibles from 1963 to 1969.